jjhbk/cartesi-wallet/README.md

 }
 ```

-Parse the input and process the requested operation accordingly:
+Parse the input and process the requested operation accordingly.
+Note: the following examples to not check the sender to perform this operations.
+In such cases is highly recommended to perform a check such as ` data.metadata.msg_sender === json.from ` so only that individual can perform operations from inside their wallet.

 ```javascript
 let input = data.payload;